 The coming years my focus will be on the Classical guitar in terms of guitar building.
 I also participate in the Leonardo Guitar Project.
 In May 2015 I was able to work in Italy for a month with Lorenzo Frignani on this project.

 In terms of sound I prefer Instruments build in the “golden era” of the Spanish guitar, roughly from 1870-1930.
 Major examples for me are guitars built by Antonio de Torres, Manuel Ramirez, Enrique Garcia and Santos Hernandez.
 I make historically correct copies of Instruments from these builders, approaching the original instruments in terms of both appearance and sound as perfect as possible.
-The knowledge I gain by building according the old masters, will eventually result in a model of my own signature.
+The knowledge I gain by building according the old masters, has eventually resulted in 2 models of my own signature.

 One is inspired on the 1917 Enrique Garcia, the other one is inspired on the 1930 Santos Hernandez/1940 Manuel de la Chica.